 Colon cancer is the third most common type of cancer in the US.
 It is a serious disease in which cancer cells form in the colon and/or rectum.
-Men and women, across all races and ethnicities, are at risk for this disease.
+Men and women of all races and ethnicities are at risk for this disease.
 Each year, nearly 60,000 people are expected to die from colon cancer.
 (1, 2, 3, 4, 5, 6)

 Symptoms of Colon Cancer Include: (1, 7, 8)

 Since symptoms may be similar to other digestive issues and often there are absolutely no signs at the early stages of colon cancer, regular screening is necessary.
 With early detection, your chances of adequate care during your cancer are 80 percent or more.
 Once your symptoms develop, your chances are only 50 percent, less in the late stages of cancer.
 At stage 4, when cancer has spread to other organs, treatment becomes increasingly difficult.
 (1)

 Colon cancer is more common in those over 60.
 So, regular screening is recommended starting at age 50.
 (1)